Cornell-MAE-UG/fa25-portfolio-adc272/_projects/thermofluidsystemanalysis.md

 ![Photo of ParallelFlowSysDiagram]({{ "/assets/images/ParallelFlowSysDiagram.jpeg" | relative_url }}){: .center width="60%" }

 ---
-Here is a picture of our lab set up for the counter flow:
+Here is a picture of our lab set up for the counter flow (slower flowrate):

 ---
 ![Photo of CounterFlow Set Up]({{ "/assets/images/CounterFlowSetupPicture.jpg" | relative_url }}){: .center width="60%" }